In celebration of Irish Heritage Month, here are some interesting facts about Irish heritage facts.

 History of Irish Immigration to America

-Why did the Irish come to America in the first place?
-There were 2 major waves of Irish immigration to America.
+There were two major waves of Irish immigration to America.

 Luck of the Irish Origin

 During the 1848-1855 California Gold Rush many Irish immigrants headed out West to mine silver & gold.
 Many Americans said the immigrants’ mining success was due to luck, not skill—hence the saying “Luck of the Irish.”

 Common Irish American Names